tnguye59/Tender/README.md

 # ROR-Project

-A dating application powered by Ruby on Rails stack.
+A dating application powered by Ruby on Rails stack and socket.io

 ## Getting Started